adrianp/gittest/README.md

 # gittest
-Repository for testing various git things
+Repository for testing various git things and some other stuff